What is Ultimate Net Loss

 For Insurer, the loss is when a claim is received.
 However, that is not the only aspect to consider while calculation of loss reserves or generally analyzing the data.
 The Ultimate Net loss is the loss retained with the company after reinsurance recovery, salvage or any third party recovery.

 There are three types of main recovery and those are from outwards insurance protection, salvage, or a third party involved in claim incident from subrogation rights.

-Reinsurance recovery includes the amount owed to the insurer by the reinsurer for claims and claims-related expenses, the amount owed for paid losses and excludes Incurred But Not Reported or IBNR reserves are a part of claims reserves estimated by insurers for reporting on their financial statements.
-Claims reserves are estimates of claims that have occurred on or before the financial statement report date but which have yet to be paid.
-This a current lia...
-(IBNR) losses and any or any other type of amount like outstanding claims.
+Reinsurance recovery includes the amount owed to the insurer by the reinsurer for claims and claims-related expenses, the amount owed for paid losses and excludes incurred but not reported (IBNR) losses and any or any other type of amount like outstanding claims.